DouweHorsthuis/Active-and-passive-inhibition-experiment-Cued-BOSS/README.md

 ```

 ### Timing
 The reason this experiment is coded in presentation, is because of the timing resolution of this software/language.
-When setup correctly this experiment has potentaily 1ms of jitter.
+When setup correctly this experiment has potentially 1ms of jitter.
 This is measured here at our lab, using an oscilloscope.
 It is critical that this is re-tested before EEG data is collected.

 ### Data collection
 This experiment is used to collected EEG data.
 To have enough trials one should run all the scenarios in a row.
 This should lead to enough inhibition errors to look at the data.